 Notes

-1 This is a compilation of the Workers’ Compensation and Injury Management Act 1981 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 24 November 2017 of the Workers’ Compensation and Injury Management Act 1981 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table